danielribeiro0/Organ-Finder/README.md

 The system aims to support this process by automating the search and matching of organs between potential donors and hospitals or distribution centers.

 ## Features
-- Graph representation using adjacency lists in Assembly
+- Graph representation using adjacency matrix in Assembly
 - Storage of donors and distribution centers data
 - Organ search algorithm for nearest available match
 - Text-based user interface for interaction